byronsharman/byronsharman.com/src/lib/assets/markdown/blogs/summer-2025.md

 stopped forcing me to buy their meal plan, I've been keen to learn how to cook, and this summer afforded me a great opportunity to hone my skills.
-I iterated on recipes for grilled cheese, mac and cheese, stir fries, hashed browns, beef stew, steak, spaghetti, etc., etc. I was surprised by how much overlap there is between the techniques used to make these dishes and how an understanding of heat and seasoning applies to all of them.
-I am now at the point where I can make some dishes well and others OK, and I can improvise something reasonably tasty with whatever is in the fridge and pantry, which was one of my main goals when I started.
+I iterated on recipes for grilled cheese, mac and cheese, stir fries, hashed browns, beef stew, steak, spaghetti, etc., etc. I was surprised by the extent to which techniques of starkly different dishes overlap and by how an understanding of heat and seasoning applies universally.
+I am now at a level where I can make some dishes well and others OK, and I can improvise something reasonably tasty with whatever is in the fridge and pantry, which was one of my main goals when I started.
 Considering I have only been cooking in earnest for a year, I am quite content with this progress.
-It's really satisfying to make something really tasty!
+It's really satisfying to make something delicious!
 The only downside is that I have gone from being willing to eat anything to being fairly picky, probably because I've spent so much time thinking about how my own cooking can be improved.
-Next, I hope to broaden my repertoire and cuisine familiarity so that there is a wide array of dishes that I would feel comfortable serving to someone else.
+Next, I hope to broaden my repertoire and cuisine familiarity.

-Really ever since my first week at Mines, I've been struggling with how to balance piano with everything else I want to do in college.
+Ever since my first week at Mines, I've been struggling to balance piano with everything else I want to do in college.
 I love playing the piano, but I simply don't have the time to get good at it or the capital to afford an instructor.
 However, the first constraint no longer applied during the summer, and I really enjoyed learning some new pieces and listening to repertoire with which I was not previously familiar.
 I've been following [Ben Laude](https://www.youtube.com/@benlawdy)'s Chopin podcast as well as letting YouTube recommend obscure yet highly underrated works by Liszt and others.
 I'm listening to the infamously massive Busoni Piano Concerto as I write this.